edoardodepiccoli/qt-cpp-library/README.md

 A comprehensive C++ library management application built with Qt, demonstrating advanced object-oriented programming concepts and design patterns.

+## 📃 Project Report

+See [this link](https://goats-rush-pn9.craft.me/lhd4IEGIJ3WE2a) for a comprehensive and detailed project report

 ## 🎯 Overview

 This application serves as a practical implementation of a library management system, showcasing: